Tundra wolf

-The tundra wolf (Canis lupus albus), also known as the Turukhan wolf, is a subspecies of grey wolf native to Eurasia's tundra and forest-tundra zones from Finland to the Kamchatka Peninsula.
-It was first described in 1792 by Robert Kerr, who described it as living around the Yenisei, and of having a highly valued pelt.
+The tundra wolf (Canis lupus albus), also known as the Turukhan wolf, is a subspecies of grey wolf native to northern Eurasia.

+It was first classified in 1792 by Robert Kerr based on a description by Gerhard Friedrich Müller, who described it as living around the Yenisei, and of having a highly valued pelt.
+Current recognition of this subspecies' distinctiveness hinges entirely on morphometric skull measurements, with a 2022 taxonomic study finding no further supporting evidence for its validity.

 Description

-It is a large subspecies, with adult males measuring 118–137 cm in body length, and females 112–136 cm.
-Although often described as larger than C. l. lupus, this is untrue, as heavier members of the latter subspecies have been recorded.
+It is a large subspecies, though smaller than C. l. lupus, with adult males measuring 118–137 cm in body length, and females 112–136 cm.
 Average weight is 40–49 kg for males and 36.6–41 kg for females.
 The highest weight recorded among 500 wolves caught in the Taymyr Peninsula and the Kanin Peninsula during 1951-1961 was from an old male killed on the Taymyr at the north of the Dudypta River weighing 52 kg.
 The fur is very long, dense, fluffy, and soft, and is usually light grey in colour.
 The lower fur is lead-grey and the upper fur is reddish-grey.

-Habitat
+Range and ecology

+The tundra wolf occurs throughout the tundra and forest-tundra regions of Eurasia, from the Kamchatka Peninsula westward to northern Europe.
+L. David Mech places the tundra wolf's westernmost occurrence at Finland, while Vladimir Geptner placed it at "perhaps in the extreme north of the Scandinavian Peninsula".
 The tundra wolf generally rests in river valleys, thickets and forest clearings.
 In winter it feeds almost exclusively on female or young wild and domestic reindeer, though hares, arctic foxes and other animals are sometimes targeted.
-The stomach contents of 74 wolves caught in the Nenets Autonomous Okrug in the 1950s were found to consist of 93.1% reindeer remains.
-In the summer period, tundra wolves feed extensively on birds and small rodents, as well as newborn reindeer calves.
+93.1% of the stomach contents of 74 wolves caught in the Nenets Autonomous Okrug in the 1950s during the winter and spring months were found to consist of reindeer remains.
+In the summer, tundra wolves feed extensively on birds and small rodents, as well as newborn reindeer calves.